WorldSkills Shanghai 2021 or WorldSkills Basel 2021?

 "Two-thirds of our young people are apprentices," she said.
 "For us, it's a real career-building system.
 Other countries are coming to us to see how we do it because they need skilled people, not only academic people.”

-If Switzerland’s bid succeeds, the 2021 Competition would be held in Basel, and if China wins the vote of WorldSkills Delegates later this year, the Competition will be in Shanghai.
+Switzerland is proposing Basel as the host city, and China want to bring WorldSkills to Shanghai.
 The decision will be made at the General Assembly in Abu Dhabi later this year.
 WorldSkills Abu Dhabi 2017 – the first to be held in the Middle East and North Africa – will take place in October.
 The Russian city of Kazan will host WorldSkills in August 2019.